danielosorio83/active_admin_importable/README.md

    active_admin_importable

 The Import button should now appear.
-Click it and upload a CSV file with a header row corresponding to your model attributes.
+Click it and upload a CSV/XLS/XLSX file with a header row corresponding to your model attributes.
 Press submit.
 Profit.

 ## Custom Import Behavior